Post by Dermot Burns – Royal Cork Yacht Club Archivist. Email firstname.lastname@example.org

 In the 1970s & 80s the very pinnacle of sailing competition was the Admirals Cup which was an international competition based on teams of three boats.
 The Royal Cork was the pivotal point for the very competitive Irish teams of those years, the right designer, builders, sail maker, crews, and owners with vision all came together at the same time and gave nations with greater resources cause for reflective thought.

-The Royal Cork Yacht Club today encompasses a wide variety of sailing activities from young kids in their Optimist & Mirror dinghies sailing right through the winter months to the not-so-young kids racing National 18s and 1720s during the remaining nine months.
-There is also enthusiastic sailing in 470s, Int.14s, Lasers, Laser IIs and other dinghies.
+The Royal Cork Yacht Club today encompasses a wide variety of sailing activities from young kids in their Optimist dinghies sailing right through the winter months to the not-so-young kids racing National 18s and 1720s during the remaining nine months.
+There is also enthusiastic sailing in Toppers, Lasers, RS Fevas and other dinghies.

 The larger keelboats race on various courses set in and around the Cork Harbour area for club competitions.
 They also take part in events such as the Round Ireland Race, Cowes Week and the Fastnet Race.
 In many far off waters, right across the globe, overseas club members proudly sail under the Royal Cork burgee.
 The club has a significant number of cruising members, many of whom are content to sail our magnificent south and west coasts.
 Others head north for the Scottish islands and Scandinavia.
 Some go south to France, Spain, Portugal and the Mediterranean.
 The more adventurous have crossed the Atlantic, explored little known places in the Pacific and Indian Oceans while others have circumnavigated the globe.

-Looking forward into the 21st century, the Royal Cork goes from strength to strength, total membership is around 1500, our facilities are unparalleled in Ireland and continue to expand, major World, European & Irish Championships are hosted in the club regularly.
-Cork Week, which is held every two years, is regarded as Europe’s best fun regatta bar none and attracts contestants from all over the world.
-Recently the Royal Cork was proud to host the ISAF Nations Cup.
+Looking forward into the 21st century, the Royal Cork goes from strength to strength, total membership is around 1600, our facilities are unparalleled in Ireland and continue to expand, major World, European & Irish Championships are hosted in the club regularly.
+Volvo Cork Week, which is held every two years, is regarded as one of Europe’s best regattas and attracts contestants from all over the world.
+Recently the Royal Cork was proud to host the ISAF Women’s World Match Racing Championships.
 The activities of the club are regarded as a major tourism asset for the Cork area and significantly contribute to the economy of Crosshaven.
 The Royal Cork may be almost 300 years old but it is still vibrant, progressive and innovative – just as it was in 1720.